Seven things from Week One

 Top two still don’t look like being challenged

 It probably is too early to expect them to be winning majors already, but several noteable names have once again failed to perform.
-Milos Raonic ended his Grand Slam year on a disappointing note, while former champion Marin Cilic couldn’t back up his Cincinnati victory with a deep run in New York.
+Milos Raonic ended his Grand Slam year on a disappointing note, while former champion Marin Cilic couldn’t back up his Cincinnati victory with a deep run in at the US Open.
 Alexander Zverev also struggled to make an impression on the biggest stage while Kei Nishikori continues to make heavy going in the early rounds.
-On the up side, Nick Kyrgios looks as flamboyant as ever, Dominic Thiem has made another fourth round and Jack Sock has got the Big Apple talking.
+On the up side, Nick Kyrgios looks as flamboyant as ever at the US Open, Dominic Thiem has made another fourth round and Jack Sock has got the Big Apple talking.

 Plenty of life in Wozniacki yet